cmadland/teaching/pages/02.edci335/01.home/09.post-2-3-highlights/item.md

 <a class="embedly-card" data-card-controls="0" href="https://sukhsamra.opened.ca/2019/05/18/learning-experience/">Learning Experience - Sukh's blog - EDCI 335</a>
 <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

-Sukh, noce to see you making progress on your muscle-ups!
+Sukh, nice to see you making progress on your muscle-ups!
 Your plans seem solid (especially not skipping leg day!) and it's good that you are getting a good amount of rest.

+---

+<a class="embedly-card" data-card-controls="0" href="https://onlineacademiccommunity.uvic.ca/alexyu/">Alex Yu's EDCI 335 blog</a>
+<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

+Alex, thanks for your play-by-play of your adventures in bread-making.
+I appreciate you connecting Reddit with Lave and Wenger's idea of Community of Practice.
+In fact, one of the most influential open online courses, [ds106](https://ds106.us), was inspired by an online knitting community called [Ravelry](https://www.ravelry.com).
+I'm looking forward to your next attempt, and wish I could act as some quality control for you!
+Also, nice shout-out to [Chloe for her contribution!](https://chloesplace.home.blog/).

+---

+<a class="embedly-card" data-card-controls="0" href="https://onlineuvic.home.blog/">Rythm's Blog</a>
+<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

+Rythm, good on you for practicing some knife skills before getting going with this.
+Knife skills and a good sharp knife make cooking so much more enjoyable!
+I absolutely agree with your decision to not let the bread get too soggy for french toast.
+My mom used to do that and we would have bread soaked in uncooked egg for breakfast.
+Bleh.

+---

+<a class="embedly-card" data-card-controls="0" href="https://techlearn.home.blog/">Digital Learning</a>
+<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

+Tyler, thanks for your detailed posts!
+I appreciate your use of formatting to make them easier to follow!
+Are you doing that with Markdown?
+HTML? a plugin?
+I'd love to hear.

+---

+<a class="embedly-card" data-card-controls="0" href="https://coconutwater.home.blog">Avocado Smoothie</a>
+<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

+Alice, thanks for your posts!
+For some reason, your images aren't showing when I look at your site.
+Can you see them?
+The highs and lows of your experience make for compelling reading.
+I was really rooting your you and your fettuccine!
+It is possible that the chicken broth that you added to the sauce made it too salty, rather than the butter.

 ---